aldro61/devtools_tutorial/README.md

 ## Docker

 Docker is an extremely useful tool that I use daily.
 You may want to use it if you need your code to run smoothly on any platform.
 It may also be useful to ship a fully functional runtime environment in case your code relies on many dependencies (possibly complicated to install).
+I personnally use it to run research code on my computer and on a cluster in the exact same conditions.
 This video by `TechSquidTV` explains it way better than I could.
 See please watch this:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_dfLOzuIg2o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>